Dissipative Unified Dark Fluid: Observational Constraints: Introduction

 In this work, we aim to study the evolution of the universe under the effect of bulk viscosity using the latest cosmological observations.
 We adopt the new unified viscous dark fluid model introduced by Elkhateeb in a previous work \cite{diss4}.
 The dark fluid introduced has an equation of state with two power-law asymptotes, consequently can interpolate between dust and dark energy at early and late times.
 The added dissipative effects are in the form of bulk viscosity with a constant viscosity coefficient.
 Shear was considered negligible due to the isotropy of the universe.
-We implement recent observational datasets including Baryon Acoustic Oscillations (BAO), Cosmic Microwave Background (CMB), Cosmic Chronometer measurements (CC), and Type Ia Supernovae SNe Ia to perform robust analysis.
+We implement recent observational datasets including local $H_0$ measurements, Type Ia Supernovae (SNe Ia), observational Hubble data (OHD), Baryon Acoustic Oscillations (BAO), and Cosmic Microwave Background (CMB) to perform robust analysis.
 The paper is organized as follows: Sec.
 2 represents the theory of viscous fluid-based cosmology.
 Sec.
 3 constrains some of the model parameters based on the asymptotic behavior of the model.
 In sec.
 4, recent datasets used to validate the analysis procedure are presented.
 In sec.
-5, we use the Akaike Information Criterion (AIC) to compare our model with the $\Lambda$CDM model.
+5, we compare models based on model selection statistics in the form of the Akaike Information Criterion (AIC) to select the favorable model according to the observational data used.
 In sec.
-6, we study the evolution of different cosmological parameters like the Hubble parameter, the distance modulus, the deceleration parameter, the effective equation of state parameter, and the density parameter.
+6, we study the cosmological evolution due to our fluid model.
 Sec.
 7 for estimation of the present-day viscosity coefficient of the cosmic fluid.
 We finally concluded in sec.
 8.